-License: as we have done in the explanatory statement where all the works that inspired the text are reviewed, when you adopt it we ask you to recognize the authorship of the source, in this case Xnet.
+License: as we have done in the explanatory statement where all the works that inspired the text are reviewed, when you adopt it we ask you to recognize somehow the sources, the efforts of Xnet and WIN.
+Many thanks.

 Other related information -> Proliferation of safe and anonymous mailboxes that are not: https://www.counterpunch.org/2017/11/08/warning-to-spanish-and-other-whistleblowers-anonymous-boxes-which-are-not-anonymous/]